A Multitask Training Approach to Enhance Whisper with Contextual Biasing and Open-Vocabulary Keyword Spotting: Experimental Setups

 \subsection{Datasets}

-We used Aishell-1~\cite{aishell}, a Chinese ASR dataset with 150 hours of speech data, to create the training dataset for the CNN classifier.
-We extracted 20,000 words from the transcriptions and used Microsoft’s edge-tts~\footnote{\url{https://github.com/rany2/edge-tts}} to generate speech for each word.
-We then sampled positive and negative words for each utterance and computed their cosine similarity matrices as input.
-In total, our training dataset consists of 121,000 positive samples and 364,000 negative samples.
+To construct the training set for OV-KWS and ASR, we utilized three datasets: Aishell-1~\cite{aishell}, LibriSpeech~\cite{Panayotov_2015}, and TALCS~\cite{li2022talcs}.
+Aishell-1 is a Mandarin ASR dataset with 150 hours of speech recordings.
+LibriSpeech is an English ASR dataset, from which we selected the train-clean subset containing 100 hours of speech recordings.
+TALCS is a Mandarin-English code-switching dataset with 578 hours of speech data from English teaching scenes.
+For each utterance in these datasets, we randomly sampled positive words and generated speech using edge-tts~\footnote{\url{https://github.com/rany2/edge-tts}}.
+We compared the performance of the model trained with only Chinese data (zh) and the model trained with the mixture of three datasets (zh + en).

-We evaluated the performance of KWS and ASR on five different test sets, which consisted of three internal datasets and two open-source datasets.
-The internal datasets contained technical talks and manually labeled entity words that were mainly in Chinese but also included some English terms.
-The open-source datasets were the Aishell hot word subset~\cite{aishell_subset} in Chinese and the ACL dataset~\cite{ACL} in English.
-The statistics of these datasets are shown in Table~\ref{table:dataset}.
+We evaluated the performance of OV-KWS and ASR on four different test sets, which consisted of two internal datasets and two open-source datasets.
+The internal datasets contain technical talks and manually labeled entity words that are mainly in Chinese but also include some English terms.
+The open-source datasets are the Aishell hot word subsets~\cite{aishell_subset} in Chinese.
+The statistics of these datasets are shown in Table~\ref{tab:dataset}.